 Once you have your Bitcoin in your account at Bitsane, you can finally buy Ripple (XRP).

 At the top of the Bitsane homepage, you can click on XRP/BTC (or XRP/ETH), and setup an exchange:

 Once you place your trade, it will show up in your Bitsane account.

 Like any currency, there is a high degree of risk involved if you're considering investing in Ripple.
 However, given the low price point, it does have the possibility for a high return with low barrier to entry.

-If you don’t like the idea of a digital wallet and/or all of these steps, there are no ETFs that track Ripple yet.
-However, GBTC is an ETF that tracks Bitcoin, and you can get $5 for free when you invest at Stockpile and buy Bitcoin.
+If you don't like the idea of a digital wallet and/or all of these steps, there are no ETFs that track Ripple yet.
+However, GBTC is an ETF that tracks Bitcoin, and you can invest in both GBTC or Ripple directly at eToro.

 You never know, Ripple could skyrocket as high as Bitcoin is today, and you might be thanking yourself in several years.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.